Black 47 (band): Iraq War

 On top of the Iraq album, Kirwan noted that the war was one which "the working class is fighting".
 He also stated that politicians wasted an opportunity (after 9/11) to change the world for the better, placing most blame on the shoulders of then-president Bush Kirwan argued that had there been a Churchill-esque leader then America would have taken the opportunity to rid themselves of dependence on foreign oil, and change the way America communicated with the rest of the world.
 He also criticised Bush for using the memory of the victims of 9/11 to justify war as the biggest tragedy that came out of the event.

 Concert recording

-Kirwan actively encourages the videotaping, recording and photography of Black 47's live shows, citing that no two shows are the same and its good to have a record of it.
+Kirwan actively encourages the videotaping, recording and photography of Black 47's live shows, citing that no two shows are the same and it's good to have a record of it.
 The band's official website has also encouraged US soldiers posted in the Middle East to pass around bootlegged copies of albums.